 In a first step of analyzing the new country-industry-specific EMTRs, we plot year-specific means over all countries for each industry.
-For the sake of comparison, we add year-specific means of the country-year specific EMTR over all countries to the plot.
+For the sake of comparison, we add year-specific means of the country-year specific EMTRs over all countries to the plot.
 The resulting Figure 1 suggests that the country-industry-year-specific EMTRs follow, on average, the same downward trend as their country-year-specific counterparts.
 There is, however, substantial variation in the average EMTRs across industries implying that the country-year-specific average EMTRs significantly over-/underestimate the tax burden for certain industries.
-For example, firms operating in the sections Construction, Manufacturing, as well as Wholesale and retail trade face among highest average EMTRs.37 On the other hand, firms engaged in Arts, entertainment, and recreation, Financial and insurance activities, as well as Human health and social work activities face the lowest effective tax burden.
+For example, firms operating in the sections Construction, Manufacturing, as well as Wholesale and retail trade face among highest average EMTRs.
+On the other hand, firms engaged in Arts, entertainment, and recreation, Financial and insurance activities, as well as Human health and social work activities face the lowest effective tax burden.
 Overall, the findings in Figure 1 suggest that disregarding country-industry-level heterogeneity for calculating EMTRs leads to a systematic measurement error.

-To further explore the heterogeneity from using country-industry-year-specific versus country-year-specific EMTRs, we take the difference between the levels of these two measures $(EMTR{cit} - EMTR{ct})$ and plot the corresponding distribution (Figure 2).
+To further explore the heterogeneity from using country-industry-year-specific versus country-year-specific EMTRs, we take the difference between the levels of these two measures $(EMTR{cit}-EMTR{ct})$ and plot the corresponding distribution (Figure 2).
 It can be seen that most of the mass of the density plot is located on an interval of plus/minus five percentage points with a steep spike on the interval of plus/minus one percentage point.
-This suggests that the additional variation in $EMTR{cit}$ that is introduced by the countryindustry-specific financing and asset weights does not lead to a large structural deviation
+This suggests that the additional variation in $EMTR{cit}$ that is introduced by the country-industry-specific

-36In detail, the asset structure is composed as follows: Buildings 38%, Computer equipment 2%, Intangible fixed assets 11%, Inventory 26%, Machinery 2%, Office equipment 1%, Vehicles 2%.
+&lt;sup>37In detail, the asset structure is composed as follows: Buildings 38%, Computer equipment 2%, Intangible fixed assets 11%, Inventory 26%, Machinery 2%, Office equipment 1%, Vehicles 2%.
 The debt-financing share and the equity-financing share are assumed to amount to 1/3 and 2/3, respectively (Steinmüller et al., 2019).

-$^{^{37}}$ Note that the on average by far largest EMTRs are the ones for Wholesale and retail trade.
-This can in large parts be explained with the high inventory shares that we find for this industry and the fact that inventories are not subject to depreciation, as we disregard inflation.
+&lt;sup>38Note that the largest EMTRs are the ones for Wholesale and retail trade.
+This can in large parts be explained with the high inventory shares that we find for this industry and the fact that inventories are not subject to depreciation.